quividi/vidicenter-api-documentation/docs/source/data.rst

 Note
 """"

+The only time resolution available for this and other IM exports is 1h.
+In case where the IM is zero during the daytime, an attempt is made to use a backup value instead, based eiter on historic data of the location or averaging similar locations.
-The hourly Impression Multipliers are here calculated following the recommendations of the Interactive Advertising Bureau, ie by following this formula:
+The hourly Impression Multipliers are calculated following the recommendations of the Interactive Advertising Bureau, ie by following this formula:

 Impressions x average dwell time / analysis window.